jasminenoack/test-site/README.md

 Lists the user stories that I was implmenting as well as additional features I am working on.

 ## Style
-The styling is done with picnic css
+The styling is done with picnic and blaze